JonathanLyon2021/Defense-Blog/README.md

   I used React.js for this project and it turned out pretty good.
 I'm very happy with the results and it's nice to learn about the same platform that Facebook & Netflix are built on(React).
 I will be trying to use Remix in the future for other React projects after I finish my Texas Hockey React.js webpage.
 Looking forward to graduating and getting my Full-stack certificate after this project.

-## Libraries Used for this project
-  Bootstrap, Browser-router from React, Use-State from React, Use-Effect from React, and Toastify from React for error/success mesages.
-I used, nodemon, mongoose, express, express-validator, bcrypt.js, cors, and dotenv as an environment variable.
-I used axios to make the calls to the backend.